-Nominations are now closed for the 2014 Kate Stoneman Awards.
-Please check back for the next call for nominations.
+Nominations are now being accepted for the 2016 Kate Stoneman Awards.

 The awards, which are presented during a ceremony celebrating the pioneering spirit of Kate Stoneman, include the Miriam M. Netter '72 Stoneman Award presented to the keynote speaker and up to two additional Stoneman Awards to individuals who meet the criteria.

 If you wish to nominate a qualified individual please complete the

 2016 Nomination Form and submit it with supporting documents by Friday, Jan.
 22, 2016.

 Tammy Weinman, Director of Alumni RelationsOffice of Institutional Advancement

 80 New Scotland Avenue